mlh758/Blog/content/blog/p-lang.md

 It's similar to TLA+ in that you are working at a much higher level of abstraction than the final program.
 P provides a formal specification of the program or protocol that is helpful both as a thinking aid and a mechanism for checking correctness.
 This helps you find bugs _very_ early, when you're still thinking about how you are going to design something.
-It can also serve as a description of what the code you are modeling is _supposed to be doing_ when you or someone else come back to it later.
+It can also serve as a description of what the code you are modeling is _supposed to be doing_ when you or someone else comes back to it later.
 P diverges from TLA+ in two important ways:

 1. TLA+ is more about proving correctness and will search the entire possible state space if you let it.
 P will search a limited subspace of possible states.
-2. I can actually understand what's going on a P program.
+2. I can actually understand what's going on in a P program.

 No offense to Leslie Lamport on this one, but TLA+'s way of describing a system is less approachable to me since I don't usually think about the code I'm writing in mathematical terms.
 I don't think I'm alone in finding the syntax and tools to be abstruse.
 TLA+ added PlusCal to give a different syntax that might be more approachable but having to essentially write it as a giant code comment in a TLA file makes it feel very second-class.
 I also picked up _Practical TLA+: Planning Driven Development_ as an alternative source for learning TLA+ and found that the book had to include a substantial module of their own to make working with the built-in data types easier.
 I'm on board with wanting a way to describe my programs that can help me find design bugs but TLA+ has been an uphill battle.
-That said, I highly recommend you check out the [video series](https://www.youtube.com/channel/UCajiu4Cj_GHOX0if3Up-eRA) on TLA+ at some point, it might spark some interest for you.
+I still highly recommend you check out the [video series](https://www.youtube.com/channel/UCajiu4Cj_GHOX0if3Up-eRA) on TLA+ at some point, it might spark some interest for you.
 It's been hugely influential in proving the correctness of distributed protocols like Paxos.

 P takes a more familiar approach to modeling that is based around state machines communicating with events.
 You declare a set of machines, their states, the events in the system, and start filling in the state machine definitions.
 Events are asynchronous and the mailboxes of machines are unbounded.
-You can declare new instances of machines at runtime, and the model checker will explore many combinations of states and events that you describe as valid looking for issues.
-You provide test machines that assert correctness and liveness properties that the checker uses to check the validity of your spec.
+You can declare new instances of machines at runtime.
+The model checker will explore many combinations of states and events that you describe as valid while looking for issues.
+You provide test machines that assert correctness and liveness properties that the checker uses to check the validity of your spec as it runs.

-When I'm thinking about my programs at a high level, this is a model I already tend to use.
+When I'm thinking about my programs at a high level, actors passing messages is a natural abstraction for me.
+In many ways that's object oriented code described in the simplest terms, hence Smalltalk.
 If any of this sounds a bit like Erlang/Elixir to you, we'd probably be friends.

+You can find all the spec code for this post [here](https://github.com/mlh758/blog_p_spec) if you want to follow along with the final version.

 ## Boring, workaday uses